-As well as these meetings with DAFC, Christensen also met with Danish Crown,^{CC} twice with the Danish Dairy Board,^{CD} whose members include Arla Foods, once with AmCham EU, whose members include Tyson and Cargill,^{CE} and numerous other groups from across the animal-farming supply chain.
+As well as these meetings with DAFC, Christensen also met with Danish Crown,^{cc} twice with the Danish Dairy Board,^{CD} whose members include Arla Foods, once with AmCham EU, whose members include Tyson and Cargill,^{CE} and numerous other groups from across the animal-farming supply chain.
 Yet during the whole eight-month period, Christensen records no meetings with NGOs, civil society or environmental organisations.

-Seemingly, the result of this is that Asger Christensen's opinion for the AGRI committee closely mirrors much of the meat and dairy industry's wish list, as expressed in the consultation responses, including citing industry-linked science.
-The AGRI committee view reads like a list of the top industry lines used across distract, delay and derail tactics - echoing many of their specific demands in response to the Commission's Methane Strategy consultation - namely that:
+Seemingly, the result of this is that Asger Christensen's opinion for the AGRI committee closely mirrors much of the meat and dairy industry's wish list, as expressed in the consultation responses, including citing industry-linked science.809 The AGRI committee view reads like a list of the top industry lines used across distract, delay and derail tactics - echoing many of their specific demands in response to the Commission's Methane Strategy consultation - namely that:

-- biogas is the solution to reducing livestock methane emissions, and should be supported with public money; - the positive action industry has already taken should be recognised; - voluntary industry initiatives should be the basis of regulation; - support is needed for feed additives and other technological solutions, so that livestock production doesn't decrease; - GHG leakage will occur if EU livestock decreases (see more on this stance in the fear-mongering tactic section); - the EU has already reduced agricultural methane emissions, so isn't contributing to climate change - in other words, questioning the science that agri- - CC On agriculture policy. - Once listed as Danish Dairy Board Brussels s.a., on 'Methane emission', and once listed in Danish as Mejeriforeningen, on the Farm to Fork Strategy - CE On the Farm to Fork Strategy.
+- biogas is the solution to reducing livestock methane emissions, and should be supported with public money; - the positive action industry has already taken should be recognised; - voluntary industry initiatives should be the basis of regulation; - support is needed for feed additives and other technological solutions, so that livestock production doesn't decrease; - GHG leakage will occur if EU livestock decreases (see more on this stance in the fear-mongering tactic section); - the EU has already reduced agricultural methane emissions, so isn't contrib-٠ uting to climate change - in other words, questioning the science that agricultural methane is a problem, as well making reference to the controversial GWP (see more on this in section 1.4.3 - GWP);

+On the Farm to Fork Strategy.
+CE